 How do I re-size this fitness insert to fit my planner?

-Our health and fitness journal insert is sized at a full sheet.
+Our health and fitness journal insert is sized at US letter 8.5 x 11 sheet (our photos show it re-sized as an insert in a classic Happy Planner).
 So unless you are putting these sheets into a binder you might have to resize them to fit in your unique planner.
 Please refer to THIS re-sizing guide which has many of the most popular planners listed and their equivalent resizing percentage.
 When you hit the print button you’ll need to adjust your print settings to scale the image down by whatever percentage this sizing guide suggests.

 I hope you love these super cute, FREE printable fitness planner inserts as much as I do!
+Trust me…fitness planners work!
 Please leave me a comment below and let me know what you think so I can tailor future content!
 Tell me what planner inserts you’d like to see in a future release.
 There’s a good chance I’ll find a way to fit it in!
-You can also make a request on our Totally Free Printables Facebook Group
+You can also make a request on our Totally Free Printables Facebook Group.
+Don’t forget to check out these FREE Printabe Kettle Bell Workout Log Stickers

 We’re making free planner stickers, inserts and divider tab printables every week so if you don’t want to miss a FLASH freebie or printable then join our thousands of email subscribers by leaving us your name and email at the bottom of this page.
 You’ll get access to our HUGE free printables library instantly!